slatedocs/slate/source/index.html.md

 This body of work includes overlapping sections with similar names, which is confusing to the reader and breaks Slate functionality.
 In addition, we're conjoining a notional, concept-based approach with a concrete, lexicon-based approach.

 That said, the modular nature of this implementation allows us to continue to pursue this approach as long as we address name collision.
-Further, as they say in my neighborhood, ¿_porque no dos_?
-Using the modular approach, we can build topical as well as comprehensive Inkling pages out of the same bucket of [includes][6].
+Further, as they say in my neighborhood, _¿porque no dos?_ Using the modular approach, we can build topical as well as comprehensive Inkling pages out of the same bucket of [includes][6].

 ## What are Modular pages?